Fertility rates are at an all-time low and many couples are suffering failed attempts to conceive the child their hearts desire.

 EMF exposure contributes to lowered sperm count and impaired sperm quality.

 Heavy metals are also a threat to reproduction, especially cadmium and lead.
 Cadmium is found in batteries, metal coatings, plastics and cigarette smoke, as well as fish, plants and animals that absorb cadmium from the environment.
 Lead exposure most often occurs in homes that have lead-based paint, though it is also found in toys, cosmetics and cigarette smoke.

 Exposure to heavy metals lowers testosterone in men, decreases sperm motility and decreases reproductive hormone production in women.

 Finally, birth control use can be a cause of fertility challenges.
 Although many people don’t realize it, birth control pills and IUDs completely shut down hormone production in women.

 When they discontinue birth control use it can take months or even years for their bodies to resume producing the estrogen and progesterone that is needed to conceive and support a pregnancy.

 Overcoming Fertility Challenges

-- Heal your gut.
 Use an elimination diet to identify and remove inflammatory triggers from your diet.
 Use antiinflammatory foods and herbs to heal current inflammation.
-Take advantage of diagnostic testing to reveal underlying causes of poor gut health, such as Candida, parasites and mould.
+Take advantage of diagnostic testing to reveal underlying causes of poor gut health, such as Candida, parasites and mold.
 Avoid gluten and dairy to reduce your inflammatory load.
 If you’re constipated, it’s important to restore healthy bowel function which is key for hormonal balance.
 Enjoy fermented foods to restore a healthy diversity to your microbiome.

 For couples struggling to conceive, it can feel like your body has betrayed you.
 Many would-be-parents feel frustrated, powerless and alone.
 If the information in this article has given you hope, pass it on to a friend who can use the encouragement and support.